 Enter your occupation to see if we need your skills in New Zealand.
-If you're offered a job that's on the List of Skilled Occupations or one of the Essential Skills in Demand Lists, and you've got the qualifications and experience to match, getting a work or residence visa will be easier.
+If you're offered a job that's on one of the lists, and you've got the qualifications and experience to match, getting a work or residence visa may be easier.

 The Long Term Skill Shortage List (LTSSL) identifies occupations where there is a sustained and on-going shortage of highly skilled workers both globally and throughout New Zealand.

-The Immediate Skill Shortage List (ISSL) includes occupations where skilled workers are immediately required in New Zealand and indicates that there are no New Zealand citizens or residents available to take up the position.
+The Regional Skill Shortage List (RSSL) includes occupations where skilled workers are required in particular regions of New Zealand and indicates that there are no New Zealand citizens or residents available to take up the position.
 This enables faster processing of the application.

-If your occupation is on this list it means that you are eligible to apply for a resident visa under the Skilled Migrant Category.
+If your occupation is defined as skilled, you may be eligible to apply for a resident visa under the Skilled Migrant Category.
 This is a points-based visa that considers factors such as age, work experience, your qualifications and an offer of skilled employment.

 To apply under the Skilled Migrant Category you must be aged 55 or under, meet the skill level for your occupation, and meet English language, health, and character requirements.